MandusBorjesson/gesh/src/setting/setting.md

 The `SettingHandler` class is the main point of interaction for settings.
 It handles setting access, updating, rule verification and much more.

-**Future improvements**
-* Let the 'Set' function return a list of updated keys/values so that the D-Bus handler only needs to return values that changed.
-* Let 'Set' accept `setting_t` instead of `std::string`
-  - There really isn't any need to go through the `std::string` conversion.
-The only hinderance at the moment it that the `ISettingRule` class only validates strings...

 ## Writing changed settings to persistent storage
 > [!WARNING]
 > How writing is to be handled is still not decided, a few possible solutions